crunker99/NMHSS_Analysis/README.md

 ![Facilities by state](images/facByState.jpeg)

 ![Population by state](images/popByState.jpeg)

 Populalation data from [census.gov](https://www.census.gov/newsroom/press-kits/2018/pop-estimates-national-state.html)

 Linear correlation (state pop. to # of facilities) = 0.83

 Does the total facilities in a state 'keep up' with its population size?
-(Note: This metric may be slightly naive, as facility capacity can vary, and so is only being used for EDA)
+This metric may be slightly naive, as facility capacity can vary.

 ![Fac per capita map](images/facPerCapitaByState.jpeg)